GSA-TTS/federal-website-standards/standards/content-timeliness-indicator-research.md

 ## Standard

-Inform users about the timeliness of content.
+Inform users about the timeliness of content by including the date of publication, a last updated date, or a last reviewed date as relevant for your content and audience.

 ## Why